AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Beats/UpdateCollectorName.md

 ## Error codes

-Visit the [Error Center](https://error-center.alibabacloud.com/status/product/elasticsearch)View more error codes.
+For a list of error codes, visit the [Error Center](https://error-center.alibabacloud.com/status/product/elasticsearch).